IABTechLab/uid2docs/api/v2/guides/google-ss-integration.md

 ### Server-Only Integration

-So that it can share encrypted signals, the hosted auto-loaded secure signal script must be able to make an asynchronous call to the `window.getUid2AdvertisingToken` function and, in response, receive `advertising_token` as a string.
+So that it can share encrypted signals, the hosted auto-loaded secure signals script must be able to make an asynchronous call to the `window.getUid2AdvertisingToken` function and, in response, receive `advertising_token` as a string.

 It's important to make sure that the identity token is fresh.
 For a server-side integration, we recommend making a call to the {{/token/refresh}} endpoint](https://github.com/IABTechLab/uid2docs/blob/main/api/v2/endpoints/post-token-refresh.md#post-tokenrefresh) to get a fresh [identity token](https://github.com/IABTechLab/uid2docs/blob/main/api/v2/endpoints/post-token-refresh.md#decrypted-json-response-format).